in

 Sap flows in the trees in March and green buds begin to appear.
 Early songbirds will arrive this month.

 Vegetables: The work of the spring and summer vegetable garden can begin during March.
 Prepare vegetable garden beds.
 Winter mulches can be removed.
 Peas and spinach can be sown outdoors where they are to grow as soon as the ground can be worked.
-Onions sets can be planted this month also.
+Onion sets can be planted this month also.

 Now is the time to sow outdoors cool season vegetables: cabbage, cauliflower, celery, Brussels sprouts, and broccoli.
-Other vegetables you can sow outdoors this month include: artichoke, beets, carrots, cress, endive, gooseberry, kohlrabi, lettuce, radishes, spring onions, parsnip, potato tubers, radish, rhubarb crowns, rutabaga, salsify, spinach, Swiss chard, turnips, and Witloof chicory.
+Other vegetables you can sow outdoors this month include artichoke, beets, carrots, cress, endive, gooseberry, kohlrabi, lettuce, radishes, spring onions, parsnip, potato tubers, radish, rhubarb crowns, rutabaga, salsify, spinach, Swiss chard, turnips, and Witloof chicory.

 Bare-root and Fruit: Prune winter-damaged fruit trees.
 Limit pruning of spring-flowering fruit trees to the removal of suckers and winter-damaged or crossing branches to save blossom buds.
 Apply dormant oil spray to fruit trees before the buds break.